 The MPNP will continue to accept new Expression of Interest profiles after November 16, 2022 and conduct regular draws based on the MPNP's need for applications to meet program objectives.

-The MPNP plans to conduct an Expression of Interest draw for Skilled Workers Overseas before December 31, 2022.
-This draw will consider all Expression of Interest profiles with a connection to Manitoba through a Manitoba supporter or previous Manitoba experience.
-For more information, please see the Skilled Workers Overseas eligibility criteria here.
+The MPNP plans to conduct an Expression of Interest draw for Skilled Worker Overseas candidates before December 31, 2022.
+This draw will consider all Expression of Interest profiles with a connection to Manitoba through a Manitoba Supporter or previous Manitoba experience.
+For more information, please see the Skilled Worker Overseas eligibility criteria here.